corneliouzbett/corneliouzbett/README.md

 ## Hola 👋

-I'm Kipchumba Bett, a Software Engineer at Mekom.
+I'm Bett Kipchumba a Software Engineer at Mekom.

 Let's collaborate and do amazing things together!